Michalychforever/CLASS-PT/doc/input/chap3.md

 - `module_something_at_somevalue`

-where _module_ is one of `input, background, thermodynamics, perturb, primordial, nonlinear, transfer, spectra, lensing, output`.
+where _module_ is one of `input, background, thermodynamics, perturb, primordial, nonlinear, transfer, spectra, lensing, distortions, output`.

 The first function allocates and fills each structure.
 This can be